 Anne-Mon has was last hauled out about 5-6 years ago, so we were pretty nervous to what we would find underneath the waterline…

 To our surprise, the hull looked so much better than we expected.
 There is a bit of growth on the hull, and a few barnacles but still not much in comparison of what it could have been.
 Baltic Sea is a pretty “kind” sea, brackish water and compared to southern oceans growth is less, but even for a boat in the Baltic it looked pretty good.
-The hull was also very even and smooth, and no huge damages what we could find at this point, if there are any smaller ones we will probably find them when all old bottom paint is removed.
+The hull was also very even and smooth, and no damages what we could find at this point.

 Our plan for our time on the hard is to: